kredati/cin301y22/schedule.md

 #### Thursday, December 5, Makeup Monday: No class; work on your papers.

-### Thursday, December 5: Paper 2 due at 11:59pm.
-Blanket extension for the whole class to Monday, December 9, 11:59pm.
+### Thursday, December 5: Paper 2 due at 11:59pm.<br />Blanket extension for the whole class to Monday, December 9, 11:59pm.

 #### Thursday & Friday, December 5 & 6: No tutorials; it's Makeup Monday and Reading Day.

+---

 ## Unit 3: What isn't cinema?